PhD at Lehigh University, Bethlehem, Pa., in 2000

 My dedication to innovative teaching

-My dedication to doing optics research with students
+My dedication to engaging students in research

 The Physics Department at Pacific is also committed to providing research opportunities for students.
 All physics majors at Pacific are required to do either a senior capstone research project or an internship.
 Often times, these projects are the culmination of two or more years of research that the student has done with their faculty advisor.
 These research experiences are extremely valuable, no matter what career path the student ultimately chooses after graduation since it gives them "real world" experience where there is not a cookbook recipe for how to go about solving problems and the answers are not known ahead of time.